mx1001/hardops_manual/docs/getstarted.md

 ### Getting Started With Hard Ops

 Hard Ops can be brought up one of 4 ways.
-Not to mention the active tool.
+Not to mention the active tools.

+We are always changing and seeking to consolidate and simplify the workflow.
+While menus may differ options will not.

 ## <kbd>Q</kbd>  - Menu